sparrdrem/otn/README.md

 3 (Optional).)
 Press "Win+R" and type in "shell:startup".
 Make a shortcut of the Frontend and copy the shortcut into the startup.
 This will make it run on startup.

 4.)
-Start it (otn-client.bat).
+Start it (otn-client.exe).
 The client is now running and is ready for a connection!

 5.)
 Insert the disk you just burned into the PowerMac.